How to prepare for a substitute teacher when a child has special needs

-1) Meet with the regular teacher at the start of the school year to set up a “sub plan.”
-(This can also be a great time to double check that your child’s teacher has read your child’s IEP, by asking if he or she has any questions.)
-A sub plan can consist of the teacher agreeing to leave a permanent note for any substitute about your special needs child.
+1) Meet with the regular teacher at the start of the school year to set up a “sub-plan.”
+(This can also be a great time to double-check that your child’s teacher has read your child’s IEP, by asking if he or she has any questions.)
+A sub-plan can consist of the teacher agreeing to leave a permanent note for any substitute about your special needs child.
 Parents can ask for advance notification of planned absences.
-Even if the teacher does not plan to be absent, she can leave a folder in the office with a note to be given to the sub, or on her desk clearly labelled.
+Even if the teacher does not plan to be absent, she can leave a folder in the office with a note to be given to the sub, or on her desk clearly labeled.
 The note can advise the substitute of your child’s name, disability, how it manifests, accommodations the teacher must make, and any strategies that work or do not work.
 The parent can offer to prepare this note with the teacher.
 The teacher can leave a space for the substitute to date and initial that she has read the instructions.

 For children who have behavior issues in particular, it is important that parents convey to teachers the expectation that substitutes will know of a child’s behavior triggers, and of any behavior intervention plan or strategies for managing challenging behaviors.
 Any safe persons or other resources for the child in cases of difficulties should be identified.

 Ask for a written copy of your child’s sub-plan.
 Parents can also ask the teacher to include for the substitute the parent’s contact information in case any questions arise.